 Although Somaliland was founded in 1991 with a constitution that grants equality to all citizens, the reality is different.
 Still today the clans that livestock still have superiority, and they receive the best jobs and educational opportunities available in our developing country.
 The other clans are less advantaged because of who they are as a group, although there are individuals who might manage to make a decent living for themselves.

-This project explores the daily lives of people belonging to the discriminated clans, i used photography and text in an attempt to explain the depth of the impact of segregation and discrimination.
+This project explores the daily lives of people belonging to the discriminated clans, using photography to explore the depth and impact of segregation and discrimination.

 This story was made possible with the support of Magnum Foundation, AFAC, and the Prince Claus Fund.